bloomreach/brxm/essentials/plugin-sdk/archetype/README.md

 -DarchetypeVersion=[target.essentials.version]
 ```

-Build and install the result of the archetype (the myessentialsplugin) also:
+Build and install the result of the archetype (the myessentialsplugin):
 ```
 mvn clean install
 ```

-Create a new Hippo project with the project archetype.

-Add the Essentials plugin as dependency to the new Hippo project.
-Open the essentials/pom.xml and add this dependency:
+Add the Essentials plugin as dependency to a CMS project.
+Add it to the essentials/pom.xml:
 ```
 <dependency>
   <groupId>org.example</groupId>